eduNEXT/tutor-contrib-picasso/README.rst

 2. Save the configuration with ``tutor config save``

-3. Run the enable command

-Next, run the following command to enable private packages:
+3. Run the following command to enable private packages:

 .. code-block:: bash